Roethlisberger retires at 39: Time to 'hang up my cleats'

 The much-anticipated decision came less than two weeks after Pittsburgh’s lopsided loss to Kansas City in the first round of the postseason, the 12th time in Roethlisberger’s career the Steelers reached the playoffs.

-He hinted before his final game at Heinz Field that it was time for him to move on and spend more time with his wife, Ashley, and their three children and made it a point to embrace the moment following a Monday night win over the Browns on Jan.
+He hinted before his final game at Heinz Field that it was time for him to move on and spend more time with his wife, Ashley, and their three children.
+He made it a point to embrace the moment following a Monday night win over the Browns on Jan.
 3, doing a victory lap of sorts before disappearing down the tunnel surrounded by his family.

-Roethlisberger called the journey from a kid growing up in Ohio to the 11th overall pick in the 2004 draft to a likely future Hall of Famer “exhilarating,” but he added he is retiring “a truly grateful man.”
+Roethlisberger called the journey from a kid growing up in Ohio to the 11th overall pick in the 2004 draft to a likely future Hall of Famer “exhilarating.”

 The NFL suspended him for the start of the 2010 season for violating the league’s personal conduct policy.
 He returned to lead the Steelers to the Super Bowl, a loss to Green Bay.

-The second half of his career hinted at his evolution both as a player and as a person.
-Known more for his rugged “Ben being Ben” approach to the game during his 20s, he morphed into one of the league’s premier passes in his 30s.
-He twice led the league in yards passing and retires in the all-time top 10 in yards passing and touchdown passes.
+The second half of his career hinted at his evolution both as a player and a person.
+Known more for his rugged “Ben being Ben” approach to the game during his 20s, he morphed into one of the league’s premier passers in his 30s.
+He twice led the league in yards passing and retires in the all-time top 10 in yards passing and touchdown passes and game-winning drives.

+Off the field, he got married in 2011 and started a family while largely retreating from public view.

 More AP NFL: https://apnews.com/hub/nfl and https://apnews.com/hub/pro-32 and https://twitter.com/AP_NFL